Skip to content

 Multimodal Capabilities

-Gemini models support text, image, and document inputs, making them ideal for multimodal applications:
+Gemini models support text, image, document, and video inputs, making them ideal for multimodal applications.

 from strands import Agent